dq1Mango/Electric-Fields/README.md

 <h3>Know Issues</h3>
 -Equipotential lines will sometimes fail to draw completely<br>
--Using the Magnitude slider without a charge selected will produce unitented results<br>
+-Using the Magnitude slider without a charge selected will produce unintended results<br>
 -Tkinter does not scale its pixels properly to (at least with my computer) the maximum aspect ratio available<br>
 -This script has only been tested on a M2 Macbook, if you experience issues on your device file a ticket or smthn idunno<br>
 -There are probably copious spelling errors in this README<br>